Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - `GunReady`: Whether the gun is ready
 - `Reloading`: Whether reloading
 - `RightHandOut`: Whether the right hand is extended
-- `HideOriginalEquipment`: Whether to hide original equipment (controlled by the `HideOriginalEquipment` config option)
+- `HideOriginalEquipment`: Whether to hide original equipment (controlled by the corresponding `ModelTarget` configuration in `HideEquipmentConfig.json`)
 - `LeftHandEquip`: Whether there is equipment in the left hand slot (determined by equipment TypeID, `true` when TypeID > 0)
 - `RightHandEquip`: Whether there is equipment in the right hand slot (determined by equipment TypeID, `true` when TypeID > 0)
 - `ArmorEquip`: Whether there is equipment in the armor slot (determined by equipment TypeID, `true` when TypeID > 0)